Getting Started: Careers for a BS History/Social Studies Education graduate

 Most of our graduates seek jobs teaching in NC public schools, while a few apply for teaching jobs in public schools in other states.
 Some have also secured jobs with state-funded charter schools.
 The best opportunity to meet with representatives from school systems in several states is to attend the App State Education Career Fair, which takes place in mid-October and mid-March.
 You will find between 70-100 school systems at this fair - most from NC.

-Private schools - faith-based and non-faith based - are an attrative option for those who prefer smaller class sizes and more autonomy over their curriculum.
+Private schools - faith-based and non-faith based - are an attractive option for those who prefer smaller class sizes and more autonomy over their curriculum.
+There are two agencies that will help you connect with private or independent schools across the nation: Southern Teachers Agency and Carney Sandoe & Associates.
 Another option in NC is to apply to be a teacher with Juvenile Education services, which is always looking for licensed teachers who enjoy smaller class sizes and making a real difference in the lives of children seeking a new direction in their lives.
 Department of Defense schools is yet another option for those interested in working with children of service families, either on bases in the U.S. or overseas.
 Please read the DODS application requirements - you will likely already meet requirements based on your degree and licensure preparation at App State.

 If you want to pursue a teaching job overseas, there are many websites to get you started, including (but not limited to): U.S. State Department overview, Teachaway, International School Services, and an article by an international teacher on the National Association of Independent Schools website.
 It is important to attend an international schools job fair if you want to land that perfect job overseas.
 But it is also important to be open and flexible in your search.